SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 **Checklist item 4: Poll Material Source Components**
 The data structure defined in the configuration files is represented by `boolean isAutoUpdate();` in MaterialConfig.java located "GoCD\config\config-api\src\main\java\com\thoughtworks\go\domain\materials".
 This boolean value defines whether or not this is manual pull or automatic poll.

-This is will be represented by the code in
+This is ultimately represented by code in implementations in ManualPipelineChecker.java in "GoCD/server/serc/main/java/com/thoughworks/go/server/service" with code such as:

 `        if (pipelineConfig.isFirstStageManualApproval()) {
             String message = String.format("Failed to trigger pipeline [%s]", pipelineConfig.name());